30hours/blah2/README.md

 ## FAQ

-- If the SDRplay RSPduo does not capture data, restart the API service (on the host) using `sudo systemctl restart sdrplay.api`.
+- If the SDRplay RSPduo does not capture data, restart the API service (on the host) using the script `sudo ./script/blah2_rspduo_restart.bash`.

 ## Contributing